Robyt3/RenderDOT/README.md

 The following **hotkeys** are available:

+- Ctrl + S: save the rendered image to a file
 - Ctrl + C: copy the rendered image into the clipboard
 - Ctrl + E: open the rendered image in the default external viewer
 - Esc: Close viewer